philbu.net

 Philipp Budka was and still is involved in a variety of projects both in and outside of university.
 These projects cover a range of topics:

-• the role of transport and information infrastructures in Arctic communities;
+• socio-technical relations and infrastructures in Arctic and Subarctic communities;

-• digital technology appropriation and internet infrastructure development in remote indigenous communities;
+• internet infrastructure development, technology appropriation and digital practices in remote indigenous communities;

 • ethnographic and anthropological engagements with "the digital";

-• the entanglement of mediation, mediatization, ritualization and performativity;
+• processes and practices of mediation, ritualization and performativity;

 • technology-enhanced learning and teaching in the social sciences.